ibm-cloud-docs/databases-for-postgresql/connecting-psql.md

 The command prompts for the admin password and then runs the `psql` command-line client to connect to the database.

 If you have not installed the {{site.data.keyword.databases-for}} CLI plug-in, connect to your PostgreSQL databases using `psql` by giving it the "composed" connection string.
 It provides environment variables `PGPASSWORD` and `PGSSLROOTCERT`.
-Set `PGPASSWORD` to the admin's password and `PGSSLROOTCERT` to the path or file name for the self-signed certificate.
+Set `PGPASSWORD` to the admin's password and `PGSSLROOTCERT` to the path or file name for the service proprietary certificate.

 ```sh
 PGPASSWORD=$PASSWORD PGSSLROOTCERT=0b22f14b-7ba2-11e8-b8e9-568642342d40 psql 'host=4a8148fa-3806-4f9c-b3fc-6467f11b13bd.8f7bfd7f3faa4218aec56e069eb46187.databases.appdomain.cloud port=32325 dbname=ibmclouddb user=admin sslmode=verify-full'
 ```
 {: .codeblock}

-## Using the self-signed certificate
+## Using the service proprietary certificate
 {: #using-certificate}

 1. Copy the certificate information from the _Endpoints_ panel or the Base64 field of the connection information.